-Are you interested to join the renowned Mensa International Society of the brightest people?
+Only those people are allowed in the Mensa International Society of the people having the highest IQ scores?
 Do you think you have what it takes?
 If you do, then there is only one way to find out – Mensa IQ tests.
-But Mensa tests are known for being extremely challenging and sometimes difficult; so why not practice your problem solving capabilities by taking the Bergmans IQ Tests.
+But Mensa tests are known for being extremely challenging and sometimes stressful; so why not practice your problem-solving capabilities by taking the Bergmans IQ Tests.

-Stemming out from the basic IQ test, you will notice many other Intelligence testing assessments that have been designed to meet the individual requirements of those organizations and educational institutions.
+Stemming out from the primary IQ test, you will notice many other Intelligence testing assessments that have been designed to meet the individual requirements of those organizations and educational institutions.

-There is another category of IQ tests which are basically meant to identify individuals who fall in the category of the most intelligent people.
-These tests are known as Bergmans IQ Tests.
-Bergmans IQ Tests are actually preparatory IQ tests which prepare the individual for the actual Mensa IQ tests to join the esteemed Mensa International society.
+There is another category of IQ tests which are meant to identify individuals who fall into the category of the most intelligent people.
+These tests are known as Bergman's IQ Tests.
+Bergmans IQ Tests are preparatory IQ tests which prepare the individual for the actual Mensa IQ tests to join the esteemed Mensa International society.

-In layman’s terms, Mensa is an International Society for the very smart and bright people.
-The only qualification standard required to get into this society is a really high IQ score – only those who fall in the last 2 percentile of the IQ level make it to this society.
+In layman’s terms, Mensa is an International Society for the brilliant and alert people.
+The only qualification standard required to get into this society is a high IQ score – only those who fall in the last two percentile of the IQ level make it to this organization.

 There is no restriction of age, gender, creed or nationality that could keep a person from joining this society.
-However there is one and only one requirement – the individual should fall in the upper 2% of IQ level.
-Different tests have different top scores therefore no one score, example 130-140 can be taken as the benchmark.
+However there is one and only one requirement – the individual should fall into the upper 2% of IQ level.
+Different tests have different top scores, therefore, no one score, example 130-140 can be taken as the benchmark.
 The top 2%, hence, better clarifies the range one should be in to qualify for the Mensa International society.

-In order to qualify for the Mensa community, you must attain the required score in the Mensa IQ tests.
-Applicants can choose from either of the two options to qualify for Mensa,
+To qualify for the Mensa community, you must attain the required score in the Mensa IQ tests.
+Applicants can choose from either of the two options to be eligible for Mensa,

 • Take the Mensa test and clear it with the percentage required or